-First proposed by black educators and the Black United Students at Kent University in 1969, Black History Month, celebrated annually in February in the US, is an opportunity to celebrate Black voices, achievements, and to reflect on the central role of African Americans throughout US history.
+First proposed by black educators and the Black United Students at Kent State University in 1969, Black History Month, celebrated annually in February in the US, is an opportunity to celebrate Black voices, achievements, and to reflect on the central role of African Americans throughout US history.
 Princeton University Press is proud to publish books that engage with serious issues and ideas relating to Black experiences.
-Check out our recommended reading, and throughout the month, visit this space for an Ideas piece by Eddie R. Cole and a podcast with Joseph C. Ewoodzie.
+Check out our recommended reading, and throughout the month, visit this space for Ideas from our authors Korey Garibaldi, Janet Dees, Matthew Clair, and more.

 An inspiring history of the creation and impact of the Obama portraits, this fascinating book speaks to the power of art—especially portraiture—to bring people together and promote cultural change.